JEmbry2019/SummerCampDatabase2020/README.md

 Camper_Meals (a bridging table)<br>

 # Section 2
-Data add to the tables with INSERT INTO.
-VALUES , then a SELECT statement is called.<br>
+Data add to the tables with INSERT INTO,  VALUES , then a SELECT statement is called.<br>

 # Section 3
-The following requirments are added:<br>
+    The following requirments are added: <br>

 --SELECT Statements--<br>
 SELECT using a WHERE CLAUSE<br>
 SELECT using an OR and an AND OPERATOR<br>